namnguyen564/fake-spotify/README.md

 Main features:

 -Spotify Account conectivity for login
 -Frontend API calls to fetch user's playlist
 -Frontend API call to request searches for songs and artists -Frontend API call retrieve a recommendation of songs from the given list of songs/artists from the user

+s